Speakers

 Description

-The DOE INFUSE collaboration between Realta Fusion [1] and Lawrence Berkeley National Laboratory aims to extend WarpX towards high fidelity modeling of neutral beam injection (NBI) systems.
-WarpX is a parallel, open source, and portable particle-in-cell (PIC) code with an active developer community and demonstrated scalability [2].
+The US Department of Energy INFUSE collaboration between Realta Fusion and Lawrence Berkeley National Laboratory (LBNL) aims to extend WarpX towards high fidelity modeling of neutral beam injection (NBI) systems.
+WarpX is a parallel, open source, and portable particle-in-cell (PIC) code with an active developer community and demonstrated scalability.
 In this work, we implement and validate the plasma meniscus modeling for a positive ion source using first principle PIC simulations.
-The simulations are performed in the electrostatic mode with extraction electrodes represented as embedded boundaries.
+These simulations are performed in the electrostatic mode with extraction electrodes represented as embedded boundaries.
 The upstream plasma reservoir is modeled using a thermal injection scheme with real electron mass to capture the correct sheath physics.
-Finally, we quantify how the plasma pressure and extraction voltage shape the meniscus profile and influence the extracted beam quality.
-These results and validations form a crucial basis for future extensions to negative ion sources and photo-neutralization, enabling start to end NBI modeling within WarpX.
+These results and validations form a crucial basis for future extensions to negative ion sources and photoneutralization, enabling start to end NBI modeling within WarpX.

 Funding Agency